-Depending on the type of policy you have, you may be able to purchase less coverage, meaning your long-term disability insurance will pay you less when you become disabled.
+Depending on the type of policy you have, you may be able to purchase less coverage, meaning your long-term disability insurance will pay you less if you become disabled.
 That’s possible if you have an own-occupation long-term disability insurance policy, which means that you only need to be so disabled that you can’t work at your current or most recent job.

 The opposite of an own-occupation policy is an any-occupation policy.
 This type of policy pays disability benefits only if you can’t work at any job.
 This is a much stricter definition of disability to meet, so any-occupation policies have lower premiums, but may not offer the amount of coverage you need.

-Your health insurance will probably cover most of your care.
+Your health insurance will probably cover most of your care for an injury or illness.
 However, many people have to pay a high deductible before receiving care or have a health insurance policy that doesn’t cover every medical expense.

 If you already have a group long-term disability policy through your job, you may be looking to supplement it with a private long-term disability policy.
 In this case, you should look at the benefit you’re already receiving and see what percentage of your after-tax income it covers.

 Assuming it doesn’t cover at least 60% of your income, you should figure out what your private benefit amount would need to be in order to get you, in total, 60% of your income from your two LTDI policies.

 Group LTDI benefits are taxable if the premiums are paid by your employer.
 Make sure you factor this into your math.

 What if your ideal benefit amount is too expensive?

 In some cases, it may be prohibitively expensive to get your ideal benefit amount.
 This typically happens if you work in a risky occupation or have had prior health issues.

 There are some things you can do to help make your long-term disability insurance policy more affordable.